martintrojer/carddown/README.md

 You can scan your source files as many time as you want.
 CARDDOWN will keep track of the cards you have already scanned and update them if you moved them around.
 A card will keep all its meta-date aslong as the prompt/response or tags have changed.

 ```
-Usage: carddown scan [OPTIONS]
+Arguments:
+  <PATH>  Path for file or folder to scan

 Options:
-      --file <FILE>              Scan a single file for flashcards
-      --folder <FOLDER>          Walk a directory and parse all matching files
       --file-types <FILE_TYPES>  File types to parse [default: md txt org]
-      --full                     Full scan (default incremental), can generate orphans
+      --full                     Full scan (default incremental), can generate orphansUsage: carddown scan [OPTIONS]
 ```

 If `--full` flag is not set, CARDDOWN will do an incremental scan which will not generate orphan cards.